 The development of a New MSD Prevention Guideline for Ontario was a multi-stakeholder initiative led by the Centre of Research Expertise for the Prevention of Musculoskeletal Disorders (CRE-MSD) in consultation with representatives from the Ontario Health and Safety System, Ontario’s labour organizations, employer associations, and individual employers and workers.
 Their important contributions are gratefully acknowledged.
 The first edition of the Musculoskeletal Disorder (MSD) Prevention Guideline for Ontario is similarly acknowledged for providing materials that have been reused and modified in this Guideline.

 CRE-MSD strives to make all content accessible to everyone.
 Some documents and resources on this website were prepared by a third-party and may be inaccessible in their current format.
 Please contact CRE-MSD at firstname.lastname@example.org if you would like any of these documents in an alternate format.

-CRE-MSD and this Guideline received funding through a grant provided by the Ontario Ministry of Labour.
+CRE-MSD received funding through a grant provided by the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD).
 The views expressed are those of the authors and do not necessarily reflect those of the Province of Ontario.